Rylern/TemperatureMap/README.md

 * Fetch temperature data using OpenWeatherMap.
 * Use a custom Mapbox layer to display a color scale of the temperature.

-The result is displayed here (LINK WEB GITHUB) and the source code is accessible here (LINK GITHUB THIS PROJECT).
+The result is displayed [here](https://rylern.github.io/TemperatureMap/) and the source code is accessible [here](https://github.com/Rylern/TemperatureMap).

 ## 1. Setting up the project